Table of Contents

 Dizziness is a common term used for various feelings or sensations, which include vertigo, disequilibrium, and presyncope that occur from various kinds of vestibular and non-vestibular causes.

 According to studies, a prevalence of vertigo is the highest followed by unsteadiness and dizziness.
 The incidence of imbalance, dizziness, and vertigo is around 5–10% and increases to 40% in older people with more than 40 years of age.
 Reports show an estimated number of 3.9 million ED visits due to dizziness and vertigo in the US.

 Dizziness is the 9th common clinical symptom observed in all patients.
 However, this is reported as the third common symptom in elder patients at the age of 65–75 years.
-The presence of this symptom in elder patients also increase the chances of falls leading to accidental deaths.
+The presence of this symptom in elder patients also increases the chances of falls leading to accidental deaths.

 Differential diagnosis of Dizziness

 Diagnosis of dizziness can be a daunting task for the physicians due to its non-specific and varied aetiologies.
 The differential diagnosis associated with dizziness is broad and accounts only for 10% representation of the common aetiologies.
 However, physical examination and correct patient history can support the differential diagnosis.
 Patient history and right understanding of the causes is important for classifying dizziness into one of the types and treatment plan.

 Vertigo is the most common cause of dizziness that includes

 - Benign paroxysmal positional vertigo